codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ## App Proxy installation

-The App Proxy is an **optional** component of the runner that once installed:
+The App Proxy is an **optional** component of the runner that is mainly used when the git provider server is installed on-premises behind the firewall.
+The App Proxy provides the following features once installed:

 * Enables you to automatically create webhooks for Git in the Codefresh UI (same as the SAAS experience)
 * Sends commit status information back to your Git provider (same as the SAAS experience)